 How proxy websites work?

-Years ago, I have made one proxy website myself using Google App engine.
-If you want you can give it a shot from here.
+Years ago, I have made one proxy site to access block content on my college WiFi.
+So, if you want you can give it a shot here.
 I know the layout is bad, but hey I was a beginner back then.

 4. Access Blocked Websites in Android

-If you are using Android with restricted WiFi, then use Orbot.
+If you are using Android on restricted WiFi, then use Orbot.
 It’s Android client for famous Tor browser.
 All you need to do is turn on Orbot and it will configure everything for you.

 Download Orbot from Play Store.

 I tried everything but nothing worked.
 Now What?

 OK, so your college is smarter than we thought.
-In that case I suggest you use UltraSurf to access blocked website.
+In that case, I suggest you use UltraSurf to access blocked website.

 But the most effective way to hide identity is to use Tor.
 I use this all the time in my college.
 The only downside is, when you access torrents or YouTube the connection is very slow.
-But hey, you can access any blocked websites Right?
+But hey, you can access any blocked websites.
+Right?

 Related: How to use Tor Browser Bundle.